p0ll3n/opengrok-wiki/Developer-intro.md

 Firstly, create Github account (of course !).

+To understand the source code, you can peruse generated [Javadocs](https://oracle.github.io/opengrok/javadoc/).. or just index OpenGrok source code with OpenGrok and explore ! :smile:

 OpenGrok can be built and tested on any system with Java.
 You will need:

 1. At least JDK8